Stock market today: Wall Street plummets along with markets around the world - ExBulletin

 We see this as a race to the bottom between inflation and economic activity, said Tony Roth, chief investment officer at Wilmington Trust.

-Either inflation must fall to return to the Fed’s target, which would allow it to cut interest rates, or the economy will fall into recession.
-Roth said the economy and inflation have remained strong for longer than he expected: it’s a very slow race to the bottom.”
+Either inflation has to break lower to return to the Fed’s target, which would allow it to cut interest rates, or the economy will fall into recession.
+Roth said the economy and inflation have remained strong longer than he expected: It’s a very slow race to the bottom.

-Many traders are bracing for the Fed to raise rates again at its next meeting in two weeks.
+Many traders are bracing for the Fed to raise rates again at its next meeting in two weeks, but the hope is that it may be the last for some time.

-A report released Wednesday morning bolstered expectations of at least one more hike after showing employers announced more job openings last month than expected.
+A report released on Wednesday morning bolstered expectations of at least one more hike after showing employers advertised more job vacancies last month than expected.
 This is the latest signal from a labor market that has remained remarkably resilient in the face of rising interest rates.

 While this is good news for workers and for the economy, it also gives the Fed more leeway to keep rates high.
 A strong labor market could keep upward pressure on workers’ wages, which Wall Street fears will keep inflation high.